3lvis/Sync/Source/NSManagedObject-SyncPropertyMapper/README.md

 ![Remote mapping documentation](https://raw.githubusercontent.com/SyncDB/Sync/master/Images/pm-userInfo_documentation.png)

-* If you want to map your Core Data identifier (key) attribute with a JSON attribute that has different naming, you can do by adding `hyper.remoteKey` in the user info box with the value you want to map.
+* If you want to map your Core Data identifier (key) attribute with a JSON attribute that has different naming, you can do by adding `sync.remoteKey` in the user info box with the value you want to map.

 ## Deep mapping